Differences Between the Ouroborous Protocol Paper and the Implementation

 VssCertificates are stored in blocks.

-PVSS scheme by Schoenmakers uses share verification information which also includes a commitment to the secret.
-It is also used as a commitment in Ouroboros protocol.
+PVSS scheme uses share verification information which also includes a commitment to the secret.
+It is also used as a commitment in the protocol.
 The PVSS scheme has been implemented over the elliptic curve secp256r1.
-Please read about PVSS implementation in Cardano SL for more details.
+Please refer to PVSS implementation in Cardano SL for more details.

 Block Generation Time